mahlenmorris/VCVRack/README.md

-# VCV-RACK
+# VCVRack
- Set of modules for use with VCV Rack 2.0
+Modules for use with VCV Rack 2.0, with an emphasis on generative and self-regulating structure.
+Exploring the region between random and static.